Sir Thomas More and Family: Nostell Priory Version

+National Portrait Gallery Version

+Rowland Lockey created the painting Sir Thomas More, his father, his household and his decendants in 1593 after Hans Holbein the Younger's Sir Thomas More and Family.
+The painting is now at National Portrait Gallery in London.
+The museum acquired in the painting 1935, exactly 400 years after Henry VIII's execution of Sir Thomas More.
+Lockey's group portrait was probably commissioned by Sir Thomas More's grandson, Thomas More II.
+The painting depicts five generations of the Roman-Catholic More family.
+Lockey depicts a fiction, showing living and dead family members together in the same room.
+Seven of Lockey's figures were derived from Holbein's painting.
+Lockey added four Elizabethan family members and a painted portrait to the right-hand side of the composition.
+The added family members are Thomas More II, his sons John and Christopher, and his wife Maria.

 Sir Thomas More and Family in the National Portrait Gallery is a painting that was once part of the Lenthall pictures.

 The picture

 Sir Thomas More and Family is one of two near life-size copies by Rowland Lockey of an original by Holbein that was lost in a fire in the 18th century.
-It is dated 1593; Holbein died in 1554.
+It is dated 1593; Holbein died in 1543.
 It is oil on canvas and measures 89.5 in by 120 in.
 It was probably commissioned by More's grandson, Thomas More II, to commemorate five generations of the family.
 The National Portrait Gallery lists the sitters as: